skriptum/WESP-Annex/readme.md

 Automated Reporting Pipeline for Annex Tables in WESP Report

-- uses respective data provider APIs (e.g OECD)
+- uses respective data provider APIs
 - adjustable base year in all code files (UPDATE FOR NEW YEAR!)
 - transparent code (hopefully)